prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p><code>clientSecret</code> specifies a key of a Secret containing the client secret of the Azure Active Directory application that is being used to authenticate.</p>
+<p>clientSecret specifies a key of a Secret containing the client secret of the Azure Active Directory application that is being used to authenticate.</p>
 </td>
 </tr>
 <tr>